 We don’t use language for search engines – we use it for the humans behind those engines.
 We don’t pull people into useless pages or manipulate.
 We help people.
-Language through a product must reflect our audience’s vocabulary or they may find the interaction too difficult and will abandon it.
+Language through a product must reflect our audience’s vocabulary.
+Otherwise, they may find the interaction too difficult and abandon it.

 Emotion is a layer that sits below it all.
 We use this type of research to: